hirakuni45/RX/README.md

 In order to complete the process from dependency rule generation to compilation and linking, usually with a single "make" command, I do not need it.
 No need for a dedicated boot program or loader I can write and execute.
+For development, we recommend using "Visual Studio Code" that can be used on multiple platforms.

 ---
 ## Description